Azure/AzureDataLake/docs/Hands_on_Labs/ADL_PS_HOL.md

 To perform this lab you'll need:

-- Access to an ADL Analytics (ADLA) account (this is provided for you in the lab)
+- Access to an ADL Analytics (ADLA) account (this is provided for you in the classroom)
-- Access to an ADL Store (ADLS) account (this is provided for you in the lab)
+- Access to an ADL Store (ADLS) account (this is provided for you in the classroom)
 - A Windows machine with the latest version of Windows PowerShell installed

 # Exercise 0: Installing and configuring Azure PowerShell